Floturner/udacity-c4-todos-serverless-app/README.md

 # Serverless TODO

-To implement this project, you need to implement a simple TODO application using AWS Lambda and Serverless framework.
-Search for all comments starting with the `TODO:` in the code to find the placeholders that you need to implement.

-## Functionality of the application

-This application will allow creating/removing/updating/fetching TODO items.
+This is a simple TODO application that allows creating/removing/updating/fetching TODO items.
 Each TODO item can optionally have an attachment image.
 Each user only has access to TODO items that he/she has created.

 ## TODO items